alecia-taylor/ZsCodeBreaker/README.md

+# Z's Codebreaker

+## Overview:
-Z's Codebreaker is my version of a Cesear Cipher Translator.
+Z's Codebreaker is my version of a Caesear Cipher Translator.
 This app tool allows you to encrypt and decrypt text using various ciphers such as Caesar Cipher and Reverse Cipher.

 ## Features:
 - Caesar Cipher: Encrypt and decrypt text by shifting letters.